erykjj/linkture/README.md

 The parser tries to deal "intelligently" with different notations, but there are simply too many "edge-cases".
 If something isn't being parsed properly, try to rewrite the original reference(s) in a standard way or use {{ }} to force the detection.

+A couple of auxiliary functions provide a verse number lookup (either by BCV reference or integer).
+These can be useful to calculate the number of verses between two references, etc.

 ____
 ## Installation